mefinity/YAPR/suggestions/ffmpeg-unofficial-discord.md

 4. Adding useful-links channels to help people like the reddit wiki

+5. More channel info by adding channel topic
+> Howto: Right click a channel > Edit channel > Channel topic

+# Messages

-5. Making important channel messages into a webhook embed message by using something like https://discohook.org the messages can be more customizable,plus making it look better overall
+1. Making important channel messages into a webhook embed message by using something like [Discohook](https://discohook.org) the messages can be more customizable,plus making it look better overall

+I made an example for #info [its a discohook backup thingy](https://media.discordapp.net/attachments/727689818288685066/969018691733827614/FFmpeg-hook.json) also here's a tutorial on [how to use the backup](https://github.com/MeFinity/yetanotherpointlessrepository/blob/pain/howto/discohook-import-export.md)

+2.Slowmode-ing channels like #featured so it wont get too cluttered

+3.Making #info more informative like: server description,permanent server invite link so people wont need to create a new invite link everytime,maybe even ffmpeg's description

 # Part ∞: Miscellaneous
 other random things i would like to see

 1.Profile picture change
 i think it would look nice

 example:
 ![cringe](https://media.discordapp.net/attachments/727689818288685066/968512797036126258/exa.png)

+2.Adding Emojis

+it would make the server more homely i guess? like,make it feel like its an actual community than just a 1 time "Help me" then move on kinda thing